Should I purchase additional medical insurance?

 Yes, as long as you are not a participant in the activity.
-Contact Allianz Global Assistance, Sun Life’s travel assistance provider, as soon as possible.
-Allianz Global Assistance will try to connect you with medical services to the best of its ability during a terrorist activity; however, services may be delayed or unavailable depending on the situation.
+Contact Global Excel Management, Sun Life’s travel assistance provider, as soon as possible.
+Global Excel Management will try to connect you with medical services to the best of its ability during a terrorist activity; however, services may be delayed or unavailable depending on the situation.

 I’m going to be cancelling my ticket and plans to travel abroad because I’m concerned about a health travel advisory issued from the Public Health Agency of Canada or because of a travel warning issued by the Department of Foreign Affairs and International Trade Canada.
 Are my air travel ticket and any hotel costs reimbursable under my Extended Health Plan’s Travel Assistance benefit?

 No. Your Extended Health Plan doesn’t cover the cost of your ticket and/or hotel costs if you decide to cancel your travel plans.
 The Travel Assistance benefit is designed to address medical emergencies while travelling for yourself and/or your covered dependents.

 I require a letter from my employer stating my coverage while travelling outside of BC.
 Who can I contact to get this letter?